 3. Advertise your job.

 If you are not sure how to source software engineers, start by posting your job on career sites and tech job boards.
-You may also want to expand your reach and post on general job boards such as Indeed and Glassdoor.
+You may also want to expand your reach and post on general job boards such as Indeed.

 If your company is active on social media you should also consider posting your job ad on social media sites like Facebook and LinkedIn.
 You may also want to advertise internally, and post your job ad on your company website.
 If you structure your data correctly, your ad can be indexed by Google for Jobs, expanding your search even further.

 4. Source candidates through blogs and open-source projects.

 Finding software engineers through developer blogs and technical posts is a great way to expand your candidate pool.
 By reviewing blogs and technical posts, you can gain valuable insight into a developer's coding skills and their approach to problem-solving.

 4. Start the screening process with a coding assessment.

 Recruiting software engineers requires an aggressive approach with a focus on reducing the time to hire.
 Research suggests engineers spend little more than a few weeks on the job market before being recruited.
 Once applications start rolling in, the most efficient way to vet candidates is to do a coding assessment.